Minecraft server: Pre-release

-Post-release
+Release and Bukkit era

+Three of Bukkit's founding developers, Nathan Adams (second from left), Warren Loo (center), and Eric Broes (second from right) at PAX Prime 2012.

 In December 2011, Mojang and the founding Bukkit team would meet at Mojang's headquarters to discuss the potential of an official Minecraft modding API.
 On February 28, 2012, Mojang and Bukkit jointly announced that all founding members of the Bukkit project would be joining Mojang as employees to work on an official modding API (except for sk89q, who had left the project in early 2011).
 This would never be released, though the hired developers did make significant technical contributions in other ways.

 In May 2012, a server implementation called CraftBukkit− would be created by a team including developer md_5.
 The name was a parody of its upstream project, the recently defunct fork of CraftBukkit called CraftBukkit++.
 The implementation would be rebranded to Spigot on January 15, 2013, as the project grew in size.

 In August 2012, work began on a series of Minecraft server proxies by md_5 and Codename_B which were capable of facilitating the transfer of players between different servers connected to the proxy.
 This eventually culminated in a layer-7 proxy known as BungeeCord, which began development on October 4, 2012.

 In 2013, Mojang announced Minecraft Realms, a server hosting service intended to enable players to run server multiplayer games easily and safely without having to set up their own.
 Unlike a standard server, only invited players can join Realms servers, and these servers do not use IP addresses.
 Since 2016, Realms have enabled Minecraft to support cross-platform play between Windows 10, iOS, and Android platforms.
 It is a subscription-based service, allowing for either three or eleven players in the realm at once depending on the subscription tier.
-While Realms can also be purchased on the Java edition of the game, it does not enable cross platform play with Bedrock players.
+While Realms can also be purchased on the Java Edition of the game, it does not enable cross platform play with Bedrock players.

 On 14 June 2014, Mojang began enforcing the EULA of Minecraft: Java Edition to prevent servers from selling pay-to-win items in microtransactions, which many players thought unfairly affected gameplay.
 After this change, servers were only allowed to sell cosmetic items.
 Many servers closed shortly afterwards.

 On June 23, 2014, the Paper project (originally PaperSpigot) would be launched by Z750 and gsand as a fork of Spigot following increased reluctance of Spigot to accept community contributions.
 The project would see many improvements in performance compared to Spigot.
 As of June 2025, the community-ran metrics platform bStats tracks an all-time record of over 130,000 Paper servers running concurrently, taking up over 60% of all server implementations stemming from the Bukkit ecosystem.